JakubMrowicki/memory-keypad/README.md

 ### Function Requirements
 * Provide a visual game displaying a combination pattern that is unique.
 * Allow the user to find more information about the game.
+* Allow the user to save their high score
+* Allow the user to reset their saved high score
+* Show the user their game progress
 ### Content Requirements
 * Keypad
 * Game Start button